nasjonalmuseet/DiMu-API-documentation/retrieving-media.md

 - 400x400
 - 250x250

-*NOTE: The images are in JPEG format, but served without .jpg suffix.
-The <b>dms01.dimu.org</b> servers are not CORS enabled.
-The <b>fdms01.dimu.org</b> servers should be CORS enabled, but haven't been tested extensively.*

-*NOTE2: The prefix in the media server, dms01, can be varied like dms02, dms03 ... up to dms09.*
+*NOTE1: The prefixed subdomain of the media server, `dms01`, can be varied like dms02, dms03 ... up to dms09.*

-*NOTE3: A faster cached image index can be accessed by using the `fmds01` prefix.
+*NOTE2: A faster cached image index can be accessed by using a `fdms` prefix, e.g. `fdms01.dimu.org`.
 This should only be used after prior agreement with KulturIT.*
+*NOTE3: The images are in JPEG format, but served without .jpg suffix.
+The `dms01.dimu.org` servers are not CORS enabled.
+The `fdms01.dimu.org` servers should be CORS enabled, but haven't been tested extensively.*